garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Naive Bayes Classifier.md

+- assumes all attributes describing $X$ are [[conditionally independent]] given $Y$
+	- dramatically reduces the number of parameters that mus

 Applies to learning tasks where each instance x is described by a conjunction of attribute values $<a\tiny{1} \normalsize , a\tiny{2} \normalsize, \dots ,a\tiny{n}>$ & where the target function $f(x)$ can take on any value from some finite set V
 - [[Naive Bayes Classifier]] solves the spam problem
 - $<a\tiny{1} \normalsize , a\tiny{2} \normalsize, \dots ,a\tiny{n}>$ is the [[posterior evidence (posterior probability)]] given the attribute values you have seen for that particular instance